FasterXML/jackson-databind/README.md

 Naming of classes uses word 'JSON' in many places even though there is no actual hard dependency to JSON format.

+## Differences from Jackson 1.x

+Project contains versions 2.0 and above: source code for earlier (1.x) versions is available from [Codehaus](http://jackson.codehaus.org) SVN repository

+Note that the main differences compared to 1.0 core jar are:

+* Maven build instead of Ant
+* Java package is now `com.fasterxml.jackson.databind` (instead of `org.codehaus.jackson.map`)

 ----

 ## Usage, general

 ### Maven, Java package

+Functionality of this package is contained in
-All annotations are in Java package `com.fasterxml.core.annotation`.
+Java package `com.fasterxml.core.databind`.
-To use annotations, you need to use Maven dependency:
+To use databinding, you need to use following Maven dependency:

     <dependency>
       <groupId>com.fasterxml.jackson.core</groupId>